sijmenw/IBS-python-for-data-science/README.md

 - Select the notebook you would like to work on
 - Download the datafile using `!wget [url]`, i.e. for the pokemon.csv set:
   - `!wget https://github.com/sijmenw/IBS-python-for-data-science/raw/master/homework/week1/pokemon.csv`
-- Worko n the notebook and download the notebook when you're done
+- Work on the notebook and download the notebook when you're done

 ### Conda